karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 Kubernetes-architecture:
 -----------------------------------------------------------------
-Kuberenetes architecture build on master & salve nodes model. in K8S there are several components involved. below are the list of components.
+Kuberenetes architecture build on master & salve model.
+In K8S there are several components involved. below are the list of components.
     **Master-Node** components: Kuber API-Server, ETCD, kube-Controller, kube-Scheduler, Container-runtime, kubelet(agent), kubeproxy(agent)
-    **Worker-Node** Components: Container-Runtime(Docker), kubelet(agent), kubeproxy
+    **Worker-Node** Components: Container-Runtime(Docker), kubelet(agent), kubeproxy(agent)

 1).
 ETCD:
 -----------------------------------------------------------------
-etcd is a key/value store. it is a distributed reliable key value store which stores the information of all the kubernetes resources such as nodes, Pods, replicasets, deployments, namespaces, configs, secrets, accounts, roles etc. in multi master environment its stores the data. multiple etcd's spread across the master nodes so all masters can have the information on all the k8s objects in a cluster. it also responsible to maintain the logs to avoid conflicts between masters.
+ETCD will stores data in key/value format. it is a distributed reliable key value store which stores the information of all the kubernetes resources such as nodes, Pods, replicasets, deployments, namespaces, configs, secrets, accounts, roles etc. In multi master environment it stores the data across mutiple master nodes, so all masters can have the information on all the k8s objects in a cluster.
+It also responsible to maintain the logs to avoid conflicts between masters.

     $ cat /etc/kubernetes/manifests/etcd.yaml   -->etcd yaml is located
     $ cat /etc/systemd/system/      --> all service files are avaiable here